nvidia-cosmos/cosmos-predict1/INSTALL.md

     Note: In case you encounter permission issues while mounting local files inside the docker, you can share the folders from your current directory to all users (including docker) using this helpful alias `alias share='sudo chown -R ${USER}:users $PWD && sudo chmod g+w $PWD'` before running the docker.

+* You can also use pytorch container from NGC (built with newest CUDA 12.9 and GPU driver 575 for GB110 sm_103)

+    docker login nvcr.io
+    #...
+    #Login Succeeded

+    docker run \
+    --gpus all \
+    --ipc=host \
+    -it \
+    -v $HOME/cosmos-predict1:/workspace/cosmos-predict1 \
+    nvcr.io/nvidia/pytorch:25.04-py3 \
+    bash

+    cd cosmos-predict1

+    pip install -r requirements_ngc.txt

 You can test the environment setup for inference with
 ```bash